nmartin198/pyHS2MF6/docsrc/cs_cpmode.rst

 Coupled Mode Calibration and Results
 -------------------------------------

-A very basic manual process was used to calibrate the coupled model.
-The daily time series of Dolan Creek discharge (see **Figure** :ref:`fig_cs_sahspf_calib`) from the gage record provided the calibration targets.
-The standalone HSPF model parameters were not modified as part of coupled model calibration.
+In an actual scientific model application, the coupled model would be calibrated to water level measurements in wells and discharge observed at stream gauges.
+For this test case, a very basic manual, trial–and–error process was used to adjust the parametrization of the coupled model.
+The goal of these adjustments was to improve the match between the daily time series of Dolan Creek discharge (see **Figure** :ref:`fig_cs_sahspf_calib`) from the gage record and simulated discharge from Reach #5.
+Standalone HSPF model parameters were not modified as part of these adjustments.
 In MODFLOW 6, hydraulic conductivity values, storage values, and :abbr:`DRN (Drain Package)` conductance were adjusted to improve the fit between **pyHS2MF6** model results and the gage record.